 Do you wish you could have a quiet time in your day?
-Have you yearned for a time of rest in your day wish your children could give you a few private, peaceful moments?
+Have you yearned for a time of rest and wish your children could give you a few private, peaceful moments?
 Do you ever feel like you have no time in your day to breathe?
-Have you felt you’re in constant motion yet when you look back at your day you wonder what you achieved?
+Have you felt you’re in constant motion, yet when you look back at your day, you wonder what you achieved?

 Sometimes I feel this way.

-The scary thing is, when I’m exhausted, it definitely affects the way I relate to my girls.
+The scary thing is when I’m exhausted, it affects the way I relate to my girls.
 I’m anxious, snippy, and overwhelmed by their demands.

 Can you relate?
 Do you have moments in the day when you feel like you could collapse under the pressure of everything in your life?
 Are you weary?
 Do you wish you could send your children for a long afternoon nap?

-Let’s face it, parenting is EXHAUSTING!
-And if you want to be the best mom you can be, you need some time to rest, relax, and recharge!
+Let’s face it—parenting is exhausting!
+And if you want to be the best mom you can be, you need time to rest, relax, and recharge!

-Quiet time that’s built into your day allows you the opportunity to rejuvenate your body, mind, and spirit.
-It will give you the energy you need in order to be the best mom you can be to your children.
+Quiet time built into your day allows you to rejuvenate your body, mind, and spirit.
+It will give you the energy you need to be the best mom you can be to your children.

 HOW CAN I BUILD A HABIT OF QUIET TIME WITH MY CHILDREN?

-Even though my children are 5 and 9-years-old, we still have a daily quiet time.
+Even though my children are 5 and 9 years old, we still have daily quiet time.

-No, my children don’t curl up in their beds for a nap, but rather are given a small selection of independent activities that they can do during this time.
+No, my children don’t curl up in their beds for a nap.
+Instead, they are given a small selection of independent activities to do during this time.

-Here are some ideas so that you can easily add this peaceful time into your daily routine.
+Here are some ideas to easily add this peaceful time into your daily routine.

 CHOOSE A TIME

-Choose a time in your day for “quiet time”.
-Let your children know that at this time everyone will need to do quiet activities on their own.
-While circumstances may arise which prevent the quiet time from happening on a given day, it’s good for you and your children to know that there is a daily time for rest.
+Choose a time in your day for “quiet time.”
+Let your children know that at this time, everyone will need to do quiet activities on their own.
+While circumstances may arise that prevent quiet time from happening on a given day, it’s good for you and your children to know that there is a daily time for rest.

 START SMALL

 Your children may need to get used to the idea of quiet time.
-I recommend starting small (20 minutes / day) and then working your way up to an ideal maximum time.
+I recommend starting small (20 minutes/day) and working up to an ideal maximum time.

 I aim for at least one hour per day.
-This usually allows me enough time to read, pray, and do a bit of writing.
+This usually allows me enough time to read, pray, and write.

 MAKE IT SPECIAL

-Let’s face it, quiet time can be hard for children to embrace.
-That’s why when you initially start this practice, you may want to have made some special quiet toy bags/bins for your children to choose from.
+Let’s face it: Quiet time can be hard for children to embrace.
+That’s why, when you initially start this practice, you may want to make some special quiet toy bags/bins for your children to choose from.

 I’ve mentioned before that I keep bins of toys in reserve for desperate occasions.
 I recommend assembling some bins or bags that are used exclusively for quiet time.